redkite-labs/redkitecms-docs/book/website-deploy.rst

 ------------------

-RedKite CMS website deploying process consist in converting the data entered in the backend to Symfony2 templates and routes, and to copy assets from the backend to stage or production environments.
+RedKite CMS website deploying process consist in converting the data entered in the backend, to Symfony2 templates and routes and to copy assets from the backend to stage or production environments.

 RedKite CMS generates a Twig template for each page you entered in the backend.
-This template inherits from the assigned template and creates Twig blocks that override the ones defined in the original template.
+This template inherits from the assigned template and creates the Twig blocks from the App-Blocks on the page.
+These blocks override the ones defined in the original template.

 Each page generates a Symfony2 route to map the url (permalink) with the Symfony2 controller which renders the page.

-At last, it removes the current assets and replaces them copying all the new assets from the backend to stage or production folders.
+At last, it removes the current assets and replaces them, copying all the new assets from the backend to stage or production folders.

 All these files are generated and copied to the **Deploy bundle** defined when